Khariar: Culture

-Khariar's culture is a blend of traditional festivals, food, dance etc. Khariar has a proud cultural heritage that arose due to intermingling of different religions.
-The major language used is Odia, which is widely used in each and every part of Khariar region.
+Khariar's culture is a blend of traditional festivals, food, dance etc. Khariar has a cultural heritage that arose due to intermingling of different religions.
+The major language used is Sambalpuri/ Kosli, which is widely used in each and every part of Khariar region.
 Nuakhai is the major festival celebrated in this region.
-The other festivals like Rathayatra, Dusshera, Holi, Diwali, Eid, Christmas, Chindaguda (Dhanujatra, Anchalika Sanskrutik Utsav) are also celebrated in Khariar.
+The other festivals like Rathayatra, Dusshera, Holi, Diwali, Eid, Christmas, Chindaguda Duajhar (Dhanujatra, Anchalika Sanskrutik Utsav) are also celebrated in Khariar.
 Khariar organises Khariar Mahotsav every year, which attracts a large number of people from different places.

 The activities of this town include running of schools, shops or very small industries and bus communications.
 Other than these activities, political activities across the town are also common.
-In evenings, it is a common sight to see youth playing at various fields (mostly at Raja A.T.
-High School field, Vidya Mandir field, Bhojpur Field, College Field, and Shanti Nagar Field).
-Veterans also participate in several fitness activities during evenings, like jogging near Canal Road, Padampur Road, Tukla Road, Nehena Road, College Road, or Junen NH Road.